tarantool/doc/doc/reference/reference_sql/sql.rst

 |br|

-Set a savepoint, so that ROLLBACK TO *savepoint-name* is possible.
+Set a savepoint, so that :ref:`ROLLBACK TO savepoint-name <sql_rollback>` is possible.

 SAVEPOINT is illegal unless a transaction is active.